UncleSocks/Meeps/README.md

 The main menu has three buttons: START SHIFT, CREATE TICKETS, and LOG OFF.
 To play MEEPS SECURITY, select the "START SHIFT" button.
 This will take you to the main game loop, where you play as an L1 SOC analyst.

 MEEPS SECURITY also allows players to manage the tickets, including creating custom tickets by clicking the "MANAGE TICKET" button.
-At the time of wiring, threat management is still under development.
+At the time of writing, threat management is still under development.

 ![image](https://github.com/UncleSocks/meeps-security-cybersecurity-awareness-and-training-game/assets/79778613/d449ad9d-8346-4fd8-b552-7c1ab7833ef0)